Coronavirus Florida: Congress Approves More Money for Unemployment - Where Does It Go? - News - The Palm Beach Post - Go Tech Daily

 “The goal is to ensure that every small business has equal access to the program,” he said.
 “So we wanted to be sure that the money goes to the communities and that we don’t just trust the big banks.”

-The legislation includes $ 75 billion to provide critical personal protective equipment and $ 25 billion to conduct tests.
-The requirement that the Trump administration develop a plan for “massive testing” across the country.
+The legislation includes $ 75 billion to provide critical personal protective equipment and $ 25 billion to test, and a requirement for the Trump administration to develop a plan for “massive testing” across the country.

-“Any plan to reopen the economy must have tests for suspicious cases,” he said.
+“Any plan to reopen the economy must include testing for suspected cases,” he said.

+But the country’s largest chamber of commerce said on Friday it expected the new round of funding to end pretty soon.

+“These extra funds are desperately providing assistance to smaller businesses that are on the verge of closure,” said Suzanne Clark, president of the U.S. Chamber of Commerce.
+“Unfortunately, we expect these new funds to run out quickly.
+Congress must now begin working on bilateral solutions to ensure these programs do not become obsolete.
+Small businesses and the families and communities they support rely on these critical assistance programs to help them survive.
+Economic shutdown and move toward improvement.”

 VIDEO: Coronavirus vs. the flu